 The Fabricant won the Series A round of financing which was led by Greenfield One, an early stage crypto and blockchain venture capital firm.
-The Amsterdam-based digital fashion house has said the funding will support and expand the company’s initiative through its Non-Fungible Token (NFT) co-creation platform The Fabricant Studio.
+The Amsterdam-based digital fashion house has said the sustainable fashion grants will support and expand the company’s initiative through its Non-Fungible Token (NFT) co-creation platform The Fabricant Studio.

 The Series A round of financing was participated by Ashton Kutcher and Guy Oseary’s venture capital firm Sound Ventures and crypto group Red DAO, among others, with renewed participation from previous investors including 4impact, Slingshot Ventures and Borski Fund.

 What will this digital fashion group do with the grant?

 Having previously worked with brands such as Adidas and Epic Games (who recently awarded The Fabricant with a mega-grant for projects utilizing its Unreal Engine software), The Fabricant will partner with World of Women, the largest female-led NFT community, and The Sandbox, with COO Sebastian Borget acting as angel investor.

 Amber Slooten, Co-founder and Creative Director at The Fabricant said: “The story behind digital fashion is in need of a new narrative.
 One that leaves toxic behaviours and waste behind and looks into the 21st century and beyond.
 In the metaverse, we get to create a new playing field where everyone can benefit and enjoy the love for self-expression and create an economy around it.
 We’ve designed the tools to help construct a new fashion industry, one in which we believe we will all thrive.”

 How will new fashion house technology create new fashions in the metaverse?